 Many hunters like myself use rimfire ammunition nearly as often as centerfire ammunition.
 But do I prefer one over the other?
-And what is the main difference between centerfire and rimfire ammunition anyway?
-Big spoiler…. powder, and power.
+What is important about the rimfire vs centerfire debate?

 Firearm Design and Function

 That is why more people use rimfire rounds for hunting or practice, and more people use centerfire rounds for self-defense or military functions.
 When it absolutely must fire every time, people go with centerfire rounds.

 One is that anticipating recoil can cause people to flinch just as they are firing.
 Recoil also makes second or third shots less accurate as the force pulls your barrel off target and you have to line up your sights again.

 On the other hand, the lack of power and light bullet weight can make long distance shots more difficult.
 A round with less powder will travel at a slower speed and therefore will drop more over long distances.

 The last difference to consider is how the different rounds affect the design of the gun itself.
 On single shot guns there is no difference in reloading.
 However, there is a huge difference in semi-automatic weapons.

-The other change in firearm design is related to the shape of a rimfire cartridge.
-The rim itself creates some challenges with feeding the round from the magazine to the chamber.
+The rim itself in rimfire cartridges creates some challenges with feeding the round from the magazine to the chamber.
 This forced the gun manufacturers to be creative in solving these problems.
 We can see this in the Rugerâs rotary magazine and the extreme curvature of the Ruger BX25 magazine.

 History of Rimfire & Centerfire

 They added powder in 1857, giving it much more power and versatility.
 A .22 revolver then came on the scene.
 Many soldiers carried one of these in their pocket as a backup weapon in the field.

 Centerfire ammunition uses a self-contained primer inserted in the rear of the round.
 The use of fulminated mercury-based primers to ignite cartridges allowed for rounds to have significantly more power.
 Larger bullets and more powder gave weapons much more functionality for both hunting and defense.